owenbcoding/pp2-quiz-game/README.md

 ### User Stories
 --------------------
-- A user will be able to input their data name to login
+- A user should be able to input their data name to login
-- A user will be able to play and choose from multiple to topics to answer
+- A user should be able to play and choose from multiple to topics to answer
-- A user will get a score that is assigned when answered correctly
+- A user should get a score that is assigned when answered correctly
-- A user will gain progress on each topic as they answer correctly
+- A user should gain progress on each topic as they answer correctly
-- A user will be able to see their incorrect answeres in the progress bar
+- A user should be able to see their incorrect answeres in the progress bar

 ### Wireframe mockups
 --------------------

 Features
 (images of website go here)
 --------------------